 These sites are commonly used and trusted by locals and expats.
 Most are free to browse, and agents often post directly.

-💡 Pro tip from Thailand Insider Guide: For long stays, you can often contact landlords directly through Facebook groups or a building’s juristic office.
+💡 Insider tip: For long stays, you can often contact landlords directly through Facebook groups or a building’s juristic office.
 While most agents are paid by the landlord, going direct may give you more room to negotiate on rent or terms.

 5. Location, Transport & Noise Are Dealbreakers